All About Bichon Frise Dogs

 Dogs have pain for different reasons.
 In aging dogs, the most common cause of pain is osteoarthritis.

-• Cancer pain – Cancer pain is caused by a tumor growing, spread of the cancer, or by the the side effects of chemotherapy or radiation treatments.
-Cancer pain can be intense.
+Pain from cancer is caused by a tumor growing, spread of the cancer, or by the the side effects of chemotherapy or radiation treatments.
+Cancer pain is often intense.

 Pain Relief for Dogs